JaneliaSciComp/Neuroptikon/Source/Documentation/Source/Scripting/Object.rst

 There are a variety of methods for investigating the connections to and from objects.

-.. automethod:: Network.Object.Object.connections
+.. automethod:: network.object.Object.connections
-.. automethod:: Network.Object.Object.inputs
+.. automethod:: network.object.Object.inputs
-.. automethod:: Network.Object.Object.outputs
+.. automethod:: network.object.Object.outputs
-.. automethod:: Network.Object.Object.shortestPathTo
+.. automethod:: network.object.Object.shortestPathTo

 .. _stimuli: